gohugoio/hugo/docs/content/extras/highlighting.md

 closing shortcode.

 ### Example
-If you want to highlight you need to either fence it with ``` according to Github flavored Markdown or each line must be preceeded by 4 spaces to identify each line as a line of code.
+If you want to highlight code you need to either fence the code with ``` according to Github flavored Markdown or each line must be preceeded by 4 spaces to identify each line as a line of code.

 Not doing either will result in the text being rendered as HTML.
 This will prevent Pygment highlighting from working.